William Robinson (Ontario politician)

 William Robinson (November 5, 1823 – July 21, 1912) was an Ontario businessman and political figure.
-He represented Kingston in the Legislative Assembly of Ontario as a Conservative member from 1871 to 1879.
+He way mayor of Kingston for the 1869 and 1870 terms, and was elected to represent Kingston in the Legislative Assembly of Ontario in 1871 as an independent and reelected in 1875 as a Liberal.

+Private Life

-He was born in Ballymoney, County Antrim, Ireland, in 1823.
-Robinson was president of the Kingston and Marmora Railway.
-He served on the town council for Kingston for 16 years and served as mayor from 1869 to 1870.
-He was later appointed a customs officer at Kingston.
+Robinson was born in Ballymoney, County Antrim, Ireland, in 1823.
 He married Margaret Dick, daughter of David Dick.
 She had come to Canada from County Down, Ireland in 1840 with her parents.
 On September 15, 1850.
 She was also an Irish immigrant.
 The wedding was officiated by Reverend Reid in Cooke's Presbyterian Church.
 He had four sons and three daughters.
 He died on July 21, 1912.
 His obituary was published in the Daily British Whig on July 22, 1912.

-He worked as a painter for over thirty years before retiring and taking an appointment as Clerk of the Division Court, where he stayed for eleven years.
-His son William then took over the post.
-He served on the City Council in several positions for over 38 years, including being the Alderman for the Rideau Ward, Mayor in 1869-70, and as the Alderman for the Cataraqui Ward in 1897.
-He was a member of the Ontario Legislature, first elected as an independent in 1870 and again as a Liberal in 1874.
-He elected as an independent was a notable historic occasion in Ontario's history.
-He negotiated with the legislature on behalf of the Kingston and Pembroke Railway and secured a $121,000.00 bond toward the building of it.